TeddyGavi/Resume/README.md

 ## PROFESSIONAL  SUMMARY

 > A software engineer with a decade of experience installing and documenting complex electrical systems.
 I am a skilled problem-solver and agile collaborator adept at implementing full-stack solutions.
-Currently, I am contributing to Open-source NPOs while exploring AI/ML.
+Currently, a Full-Stack Software Developer with Finnovate.io.

 ## SKILLS